-A College of Distance Education Command and Staff diploma may be earned for successful completion of the three core courses S&W, NSDM and JMO through the Web-Enabled program, CD ROM-Based program or through a combination of fleet seminar, web-enabled, or CD-ROM Based core courses.
+A College of Distance Education Command and Staff diploma may be earned for successful completion of the three core courses S&W, TSDM and JMO through the Web-Enabled program, CD ROM-Based program or through a combination of fleet seminar, web-enabled, or CD-ROM Based core courses.
 Note: Credit will sometime be granted for partial completion of a fleet seminar course toward a web-enabled or CD ROM-based course; however, partial completion of a web-enabled or CD ROM-based course does not yield credit towards completion of a fleet seminar core course.

 JPME Phase 1